ntop/ntopng/doc/src/alerts/available_alerts.rst

 Available Alerts
 ================

-ntopng alerts are evaluated with :ref:`WebUIUserScripts`.
 Checks are executed for hosts, interfaces, SNMP devices, and other network elements, and are configurable under Checks from the Settings left sidebar.

 .. figure:: ../img/alerts_checks_management.png
   :align: center